- EMAIL. firstname.lastname@example.org

 I am one of the two Chief Designers for this project.
 I and my partner Luna Ouyang came up with this original idea.
 We carved out our design from task and need analysis to interaction design.
 As designers, our work are mixed and we both devoted lots of passion to this project.

-We designed this audio interface for instant communication apps like iOS Message, Wechat, WhatsApp, etc. Specifically, we aim to create seamless emotion sharing experience by allowing users to send emoji via voice and hear the emoji.
+Voice emoji bring users seamless emotion sharing experience by allowing them to send emoji via voice and hear the emoji.
 Specific sound effects are paired with each emoji to convey a more accurate and interesting meaning.

-Audio messages are better than text messages in that it is faster to compose, more acurate and direct reprensentation.
+Audio messages are better than text messages in that it is faster to compose, more accurate and direct representation.

 When users input audio message, emotion tools like emoji are hard to use.
 Users need to stop audio recording, switch back to keyboard and select the intended emoticon on the cluttered panel.
 This task become worse when user's eyes are busy or when in a mobility required situation.